LIVE MORE LIFE, BE MORE iIrish

 I had many conversations with Betty about her life.
 Here are just a few stories.
 Betty was active in Democratic politics.
 She started out her involvement in the “Young Dems.”
 She was elected to the Lucas County Democratic Central Committee four times.
 She was a member of the Democratic National Platform Committee from 1960 through 1968.
 She worked on President John Kennedy’s campaign as well as Bobby Kennedy and Hubert Humphrey.

-She was a member of Toledo Real Estate Board, Democratic county executive committee, Toledo Council on World Affairs, Common Cause, Toledo Museum of Art, Old West End Association, League of Women voters, NAACP, and the Women’s advertising Club of Toledo.
+She was a member of the Toledo Real Estate Board, Democratic county executive committee, Toledo Council on World Affairs, Common Cause, Toledo Museum of Art, Old West End Association, League of Women Voters, NAACP, and the Women’s Advertising Club of Toledo.

 Betty had a very successful career in Real Estate.
 She sold Real Estate in Toledo and in Marietta, Georgia.
 She was a member of the Million Dollar Club in both cities.
 Betty told me stories about walking in area neighborhoods of the city in Marietta.
 She would talk to people saying what a great neighborhood they lived in.
 She would ask if anyone was interested in selling their home claiming she had people looking to buy.